broamski/botomfa/README.md

 **e.g.** ``arn:aws:iam::AWS_ACT_NUM:mfa/MFA_USER``

-This script requires that you have a boto user config with the following sections:
+**botomfa** requires that you have a boto user configuration file with the following sections:

 ```
 [long-term]